caryatid/cueball/README.md

     3) PRs and _dev repos.
 The "_dev" repo thing is simply needless retardation.
 That's the soft, kind, understated way to state it.
 Never seen such sillyness -- just lock down master ( or main if you're gay ) and do regular PR's for merge to master like every single org in the field has been doing for over 2 decades.  *All* code discussion should happen in writing with PR's.
 In general, in engineering overall, if it's not written down - in one unambiguous place - then it doesn't exist.
 More on this in a later section - but a big issue here is we use .doc .xls files for communication!
 Uh, maybe we could use that amazing technological inovation created decades ago ...
 Version control.
 Wow.
 Who would have thought of that.
 Oh, right, ever developer group ever.
 Why would any document getting edited by multiple people every use a binary format for that document?
 Masochism is the only sane answer there.

 ### developer communication
 Stop it.
 Just stop it now.
 I've spoken to Paul, last week, on the phone more than any other person I know ever.
 I've never, in my life, had a developer call me to show me code ever.
 It's so dumb. make a branch and send it over.
 We can talk -- in writing, with version control - in a file within the branch or via a PR page.
-It's a huge waste of time but is downstream of a naster patern here.
+It's a huge waste of time but is downstream of a nastier patern here.
 That pattern is a kind of engineering suicide by a thousand self inflicted cuts (are we edgy dumb teanagers with a razor?
 No; we are something much more cring worthy.)
 Think I'll need an analogy to explain as our process is singular in the engineering world.
 If our development process were used to build a table we'd get 4 carpenters together have them talk talk talk then one will route the legs, another will cut the joinery for legs and surface, we'll then take turns putting the legs on while another dev planes the surface.
 When built we will then learn that the table need be adjusted on some dimension.
 Until OC don't think I've had a core task that was shorter than 12 weeks.
 The constant tiny steps each one updated and enterred in xls, jira, teams, email, calls etc. Why all this extraneous sillyness?
 Atlassian is for business people not for devs, do you not know that?
 When devs use it, it is generally as an opaque target -- meaning a githook might update a jira ticket from a dev's work, but the dev isn't logging into Jira -- it's not for them.
+Ops often use jira, idk why.

 ### design, testing, and work allocation
+Our systems appear inverted.
+I spoke a bit on our last interview day about liking data services; a centralized piece of software that serves up the datas.
+Additionally good if on the wire.
+I did not, at that time, mean anything like what our data services are.
+The intention of a data service is to provide a single *conceptual* interface to your business level data types.
+Essentially following the common HTTP pattern of `resources` and `collections`.
+If on the wire; simple request -> reply.
+args:

+ - for resources, id and sometimes id and type. returns only a single item (although it may have nested data)
+ - for collections, various matches on contextually relevant fields returs a list and/or set of resources. sometimes just the ids

+Callers of this service should be entirely blind to if the data is coming from a database, file, external integration, hyperborea, ...
+This layer facilitates -- actually more than that; makes possible -- sensible caching.

+most of the software in the system should be blind to the details of persistence.

+#### testing

 # imagine the `qt` situation.